-India’s rapidly expanding middle-class population has led to a growing demand for passport services.
-But limited reach, a surge of daily citizen requests, and a need to comply with international travel standards had put a strain on resources of India’s external affairs ministry, which oversees the passport issuance process.
-There was limited infrastructure, obsolete systems, and the process weighed down on human resources.
-Citizens had to deal with ambiguous requirements, a lack of standardization, no certainty of service, and cumbersome processes.
-And even after managing to submit documentation, there was no telling of when this most significant identity document would arrive.
+As India’s middle-class population rapidly expanded in the late 2000s, it led to a growing demand for passport services.
+But limited reach, a surge of daily citizen requests, and a need to comply with international travel standards was put a strain on the resources of the External Affairs Ministry, which oversees the passport issuance process.

-TCS offered a path-breaking solution that went live in 2010 and, since then, has revolutionized the issuance process with an end-to-end citizen service delivery program that has paved the way for better accessibility, transparency, timeliness, and user experience.
-A scalable technology platform was created; scalable to the extent that it now services 130,000 citizens per day, enabling passport services online and strengthening a global passport seva (service) program.
+TCS offered a path-breaking and transformative solution that went live in 2010 and, since then, it has revolutionized the passport issuance process with an end-to-end citizen service delivery program that has paved the way for better accessibility, transparency, timeliness, and user experience.
+TCS created a scalable technology platform that now services more than 130,000 citizens per day, enabling accelerated passport services online and strengthening a global passport seva (service) program.

-Enhanced technology-led security features include biometric capture, digital signatures, and a strengthened de-duplication algorithm – all of which have set new benchmarks in citizen service.
+Not only that, enhanced technology-led security features including, biometric capture, digital signatures, and a strengthened de-duplication algorithm, have set new benchmarks in citizen services.

-The strong proof of efficacy is seen in turnaround times for passport issuance processes: The new delivery process for normal passports is now down to a mere 6-8 days excluding police verification time; urgent or tatkal passports are issues on the same day or within 3 days.
-One must remember that government-driven processes in India are always seen as protracted with several glitches along the way, but the passport process is a sparkling example of how tasks that involve state machinery need not be long drawn out with the right vision and technological intervention.
-Technology makes transformation possible.
+The strong proof of the transformation brought about by the TCS solution is seen in the turnaround times for passport issuance processes: The new delivery process for normal passports is down to a mere 6-8 days excluding police verification time; urgent or tatkal passports are issued on the same day or within three days.

-Multiple stakeholders are integrated into one cohesive arrangement, transforming an old and decrepit process from opacity to transparency, and from uncertainty to accountability.
+Multiple stakeholders are integrated into one cohesive arrangement, transforming an age-old, legacy-led process from opacity to transparency and transformation.